-A multi-unit example from our successful foodservice program is True Food Kitchen, an award-winning restaurant brand and a pioneer of wellness-driven dining with locations across the United States, that shares our purpose of improving the lives of people, animals and the planet through food.
-We have launched similar relationships with national chains, including Hopdoddy Burger Bar and Original ChopShop.
-Additionally, we have regional chain collaborations in all four of our U.S. sales territories.
-Several examples include:
+A multi-unit example from our successful foodservice program is True Food Kitchen, an award-winning restaurant brand and a pioneer of wellnessdriven dining with locations across the United States, that shares our purpose of improving the lives of people, animals and the planet through food.
+We have launched similar relationships with national and regional chain foodservice customers across the United States.